-- 39. The key objective of observations of learning is to evaluate the quality of teaching over time and its impact on learning, attainment, and progress.
-The observation of lessons during the inspection is not the determining evidence for any final judgements awarded.
-Other sources contributing to the judgements on teaching and learning might include:

-- the school's record of self-evaluation and other evidence of evaluation provided by the school.

-- scrutiny of pupils' work.

-- school monitoring procedures.

-- learning environment.

-- discussions with pupils.

 - 40. Inspectors must be aware that they are not there to judge individual teachers, but rather, the impact of teaching across the school.
-They should be seeking, through the triangulation of evidence, to discover what learning and teaching are usually like.

-- 41. There is no single strategy for observing learning and inspectors will use their professional judgement to determine their approach.
-Inspectors may, amongst other things, engage in:

-- short visits to a number of lessons.

-- short observations of small group teaching.

-- longer observations of learning.
+They should be seeking, through the triangulation of evidence, to discover what learning and teaching are typically like. - 41.
+There is no single strategy for observing learning and inspectors will use their professional judgement to determine their approach.
+Inspectors may, amongst other things, engage in: - short visits to a number of lessons. - short observations of small group teaching. - longer observations of learning.